 Drew Konow is an independent scholar of American religious history whose work focuses on histories of religion, sexuality, social activism, and popular culture in the 20th and 21st centuries.
 His first major project centered on the protests of gay and lesbian Catholics in New York City during the AIDS epidemic.
 He is currently working on a project examining Dolly Parton’s career as a document for the study of American religion.
 He graduated with a Master’s of Religion from Yale Divinity School in 2014 and has an undergraduate degree in religious studies from Southern Methodist University.
 In addition to his independent scholarship, Drew works as the Director of Communications and LGBTQ Programs at the Religious Institute.
 There, he manages the organization’s LGBTQ programming work and supervises all strategic communications, media relations, and content development.
 His work at the Religious Institute also includes development-related projects, including both constituent- and grant-based fundraising.
 He has presented his scholarly and professional work at conferences and in faith communities across the country.
 In the future, Drew hopes to pursue a Ph.D. in Religious Studies.

-Nancy Krody is a long-time activist and leader in the UCC Coalition on LGBTQ Concerns and has also been active ecumenically through LGBT-RAN and the WOW and Rolling the Stone Away Conferences.
+Nancy Krody has been an activist with the UCC Coalition for LGBT Concerns for over 50 years and was the first co-coordinator with Bill Johnson.
+Through this time she has also been a leader in the UCC at the national, Conference and Association levels (past Moderator and currently registrar and treasurer of the Philadelphia Association).
+She is also a long-time elder and clerk of her local church, which is both UCC and Presbyterian.
+She has been involved in the ecumenical LGBTQ movement with WOW Conferences, the Rolling the Stone Away gathering and LGBTQ-RAN.
 She has also been active in many LGBTQ groups in the Philadelphia area.
-Professionally Nancy has been the managing editor of the Journal of Ecumenical Studies at Temple University since 1973.
+Professionally Nancy recently retired as the managing editor of the Journal of Ecumenical Studies at Temple University where she served since 1973.
 She brings editorial skills, some sense of history going way back, and a commitment to working with all genders despite being a "fesbian leminist" at heart.

 Rev. Jim Mitulski has been active in LGBT liberation since his early days in Dignity in Detroit and New York City in the 1970's.
 He was ordained in MCC in 1983, where he retains the title Elder, and also has ministerial standing in the Disciples of Christ/Christian Church, The Fellowship of Affirming Ministries, where he is recognized as a Bishop, and the United Church of Christ.
 His pastorates have included MCC New York, MCC San Fan Francisco, MCC in Guerneville CA, City of Angels, New Spirit Community Church at Pacific School of Religion, MCC of the Rockies in Denver, and Cathedral of Hope UCC in Dallas.
 He has been a senior denominational executive for MCC, staff member and adjunct faculty at the Pacific School of Religion (PSR), and was the Program Coordinator for the Hormel Gay and Lesbian Center at the San Francisco Public Library.
 He is currently developing major gifts for the Center for LGBTQ & Gender Studies in Religion.
 He has a BA in Religion from Columbia University, and M.Div. from Pacific School of Religion, was a Merrill Fellow at Harvard Divinity School and was awarded an honorary doctor of sacred theology from the Starr King School for the Ministry.